-The requested permission extends to any future revisions and editions of my thesis or dissertation, including non-exclusive world rights in all languages, and to the inclusion of my thesis or dissertation in the Emory University Electronic Theses and Dissertations (ETD) repository, an open access repository available on the world wide web, as well as the prospective publication of my thesis or dissertation by Proquest.
+The requested permission extends to any future revisions and editions of my honors paper, including non-exclusive world rights in all languages, and to the inclusion of my honors paper the Emory University Electronic Theses and Dissertations (ETD) repository, an open access repository available on the world wide web.
 These rights will in no way restrict republication of the material in any other form by you or by others authorized by you.